 Udi Nir Accompanied by friends, Israeli conscientious objector Udi Nir today went to military prison or 21 days.
 Udi Nir is one of the signatories of the Shministim letter 2008 (High School seniors' letter) to Istraeli Primer Minister Olmert Barak saying they refuse to enlist in army carrying out Israel's policy of segregation, oppression, killing in occupied territories.
 Udi Nir himself declared his refusal in May 2008 in a letter to the Israeli Minister of Defence.
 In this letter, he writes:

 "I shall not cooperate with a system that performs so many illegal, vile and horrible actions; I shall not cooperate with it as a combatant, and neither shall I cooperate with it as a junior clerk.
-The hangman and the one who constructed the gallows share equal responsibility.
+The hangman and the one who constructed the gallows share equal responsibility.18-year-old Udi Nir was arrested yesterday at his Herzliya home, a day after he was supposed to enlist in the army.
+He was subsequently brought before a military judge.

 My personal moral responsibility, which I have already mentioned, is far deeper and broader than my specific political views or of my perceptions of the repeated errors committed by the Israelis, or of the equally damaging errors committed by the Palestinians.
 This responsibility I bear because I am human, and it holds in my relations with any other human being.
 I therefore refuse to take part in immoral violent actions, whether ordered to do so or not."